 John Dizon is the Youth Program Coordinator for the Afterschool Program at West Bay.
 After graduating from the University of San Francisco in 2011 with a degree in Asian Studies and Psychology, he decided to rekindle his roots from his volunteering days with West Bay by applying for a Staff position and was hired in the summer following his graduation.
 John first came into contact with this organization during his sophomore year of college in 2008 through Chi Upsilon Zeta, a multi-cultural service learning fraternity at USF and, upon becoming a member, began to host yearly events for the kids through his Brotherhood.
 John is also the liaison for the Philippine Boxing and Social Justice class at USF and works directly with the boxers and children to help build a strong foundation of mind and body through conditioning and technique-development.
 In his free time, John is a Parkour and natural movement coach based out of his facility, Urban Jungle Gym, located in Berkeley.

 Kirstie Dutton is a mentor at West Bay for the Afterschool and Summer Programs.
 She received her undergraduate degree at the University of San Francisco with a Psychology major and dual English and Asian American Studies minors.
 Kirstie was connected with West Bay through her college advisor.
-She was a volunteer for two years and became an official staff member with the beginning of her third summer there.
-Because of West Bay, she wants to get a graduate degree in Master in Social Work in order to continue working with Fil-Am youth in a community setting and foster greater mental health awareness within the Fil-Am community itself.
+She was a volunteer for two years and became an official staff member with the beginning of her third summer there in 2013.
+Because of West Bay, she is pursuing a Master in Social Work with a concentration in Community Mental Health at UC Berkeley in order to continue working with Fil-Am youth in a community setting and foster greater mental health awareness within the Fil-Am community itself.
 In her spare time, she loves to write stories.